Kinovea/Kinovea/architecture.md

 **Kinovea.Camera**

 This project contains a "plugin" manager that loads camera managers.
 It routes requests for camera discovery and camera loading to the appropriate plugin.
-The actual camera managers are implemented in the various projects named Kinovea.Camera.Basler, Kinovea.Camera.Daheng, Kinovea.Camera.DirectShow, etc.
+The actual camera managers are implemented in the various projects named Kinovea.Camera.DirectShow, Kinovea.Camera.HTTP, etc.

 This project also contains shared types used by camera managers like interfaces/abstract classes implemented by plugins, types and events used during the capture process and resource strings and images for configuration dialogs.